flydog-sdr/docs/docs/en/manual/dashboard.md

 In case of good network connectivity, you can turn off audio compression by clicking on the Comp button to get better audio quality.

-In some cases, you can suppress some of the noise to a certain extent by enabling De-emphasis.
+In some cases, you can suppress some of the noise to a certain extent by enabling de-emphasis.
 To enable de-emphasis, simply flip the corresponding switch.

 ![De-emphasis](/manual/dashboard_6.png "De-emphasis")